-The Council acknowledges that whilst the capital costs of the business increase with the purchase of more expensive cleaner vehicles, the running costs associated with such vehicles are likely to be less, these changes will need to be reflected in the hackney carriage tariff at the appropriate time.
+Note: The Council acknowledges that whilst the capital costs of the business increase with the purchase of more expensive cleaner vehicles, the running costs associated with such vehicles are likely to be less, these changes will need to be reflected in the hackney carriage tariff at the appropriate time.

-Private hire fees and charges
+Private hire fares and charges

-Private hire fees and charges are not set by the Council, but by the private hire operators who take the bookings and dispatch the private hire vehicles/drivers.
+Private hire fares and charges are not set by the Council, but by the private hire operators who take the bookings and dispatch the private hire vehicles/drivers.
 Each private hire operator has their own tariff which may be different or identical to the hackney carriage tariff.

-This policy review intends to introduce a condition on private hire operators to require them to produce and provide a private hire tariff card to each private hire driver in respect of each private hire vehicle they operate and similarly require that each private hire driver ensures that the relevant tariff card is displayed in the vehicle
+A condition has been introduced on private hire operator licences to require them to produce and provide a private hire tariff card to each private hire driver in respect of each private hire vehicle they operate and similarly require that each private hire driver ensures that the relevant tariff card is displayed in the vehicle.

-Where a hackney carriage vehicle/driver fulfils a private hire booking he cannot charge more than the metered fare unless the out of area provisions referred to above apply
+Where a hackney carriage vehicle/driver fulfils a private hire booking he cannot charge more than the metered fare unless the out of area provisions referred to above apply.

-5.21 Surrender of vehicle licences
+5.20 Surrender of vehicle licences

-Chapter 7 of this policy on compliance and enforcement provides general information on revocation and suspension of the various types of licences
+Chapter 7 of this policy on compliance and enforcement provides general information on revocation and suspension of the various types of licences.